farghul/bowerbird/README.md

 Login information to download the update package. -- ***premium content only*** --

-Googles' [Go language](https://go.dev) installed to enable building executables from source code.
+The [Go Programming Language](https://go.dev "Build simple, secure, scalable systems with Go") installed to enable building executables from source code.

 ## Build